electricimp/vscode/README.md

 If a project is created successfully, an `imp.config` file is opened.

-**Note** If the Project Working Folder is not opened in the Visual Studio Code, all extension commands will not work.
+**Note** If the Project Working Folder is not opened in the Visual Studio Code, all Extension commands will not work.

 **Important** The code which is deployed to a Device Group is preprocessed and contains line control markers.
-When you select an existing Device Group, the plug-in pulls down the code, but it doesn’t transfer the project file/folder structure.
-So, for collaborative work on the same project, please share the original Electric Imp plug-in project sources/structure via a source control system.
+When you select an existing Device Group, the Extension pulls down the code, but it doesn’t transfer the project file/folder structure.
+So, for collaborative work on the same project, please share the original Electric Imp Extension project sources/structure via a source control system.

 ### Opening an Existing Project ###